 - The attorney may have developed various personal problems that the law firm is uncomfortable with (substance abuse, legal troubles, a messy divorce airing embarrassing personal information).

 - The law firm is at fault and does not have the business to give the attorney that it had when the attorney was made an equity partner.

 - The law firm has hired consultants who have determined that there should be two partnership tiers.

-The most common reason for making someone a non-equity partner is generally that the person does not have enough business.
+The most common reason for making someone a non-equity partner is generally that the person does not have enough clients.
 That is almost always the reason why.
-In any event, once an equity partner is "de-equitized", it sends them a strong signal that they better "shape up or ship out."
+In any event, once an equity partner is "de-equitized," it sends him a strong signal that he better "shape up or ship out."

-Being an equity partner in a large law firm means you are performing at, above, or close to the standard this law firm sets for its partners.
-Being a partner at a law firm like Wachtell, Lipton means something entirely different than being a partner at a law firm like Baker & McKenzie.
+Being an equity partner in a large law firm means you are performing at, above, or close to the standard this legal office sets for its partners.
+Being a partner at a company like Wachtell, Lipton means something entirely different than being a partner at a firm like Baker & McKenzie.
 The expectations are simply quite different.

-An equity partner is generally going to be someone with an excellent reputation inside and outside of the law firm, and who is more than capable of carrying their own weight.
+An equity partner is generally going to be someone with an excellent reputation inside and outside of the law firm who is more than capable of carrying his own weight.
 They are able to generate business for the law firm, able to support associates, and able to bill a tremendous number of hours.
-To be an equity partner in most large law firms means that you have dedicated your life to your career and to servicing the law firm and its clients.
+Being an equity partner in most large law firms means that you have dedicated your life to your career and servicing the law office and its customers.
 Not only have you dedicated your life to this, but you are succeeding.